The Mission

 CRI Genomics leverages state-of-the-art genomics techniques to address basic and applied questions in conservation, fisheries management, evolution and ecology.
 This research is used to conserve biodiversity, make aquaculture more sustainable and improve management of fisheries.

-The Team
+Meet The Team

 Scott A. Pavey, PhD, Canada Research Chair